clssn/numato-gpio/README.md

 ## Install development environment

-If you plan to make a contribution you should use `uv` to set-up your development environment.
-So first make sure to install the tool if you don't have it already.
+If you plan to make a contribution use `uv` to set-up your development having uv install the dependencies and the numato-project (editable) in a virtualenv.

-    make uv

-Then have uv install the dependencies and the numato-project (editable) in a virtualenv.

     uv sync